naukudkarkanchan11/loopbackProject/Customers/README.md

 Apply ACLs to the model to restrict its access.

     $ sudo slc loopback:acl

-    first deny access to all and assign it individually to every model
+    First deny access to all and assign it individually to every model.

 Its necessary to have users with project.
 So create user model and assign to mongodb datasource with base class as User.